 When we visited here we were super impressed with how delicious the coffee was.
 Not to mention, the café itself is adorable with antiques everywhere you look.

 Come on in, grab a cup.
 Then, take some beans home to remember your trip to Cranbrook by!

 14. Hit the slopes

 Hitting the slopes to ski or snowboard is a Canadian wintertime ritual.
 Whether you grew up on skis, or haven’t tried it before, Cranbrook is the perfect place to check it out.
 There are six options to choose from within only a two-hour drive.

 Kimberly Alpine Resort is the closest ski hill, just 30 km (19 mi) from Cranbrook inside the Purcell Mountain range of the Rocky Mountains.
 It’s the local hill in the area, with 68 trails, ski and snowboard rentals, and snow school lessons – great for beginners.
 The resort has stunning scenery all around – 1,800 acres and 80 runs worth of gorgeous views and typically sunny weather!
 There are options for new and advanced skiers alike.
 A day here will run you about $50 CAD.

 A little further out from Cranbrook are Fernie Alpine Resort, and Fairmont Hot Springs Resort, each about an hour’s drive away.
 Fernie Resort is a very large, popular ski hill, that attracts visitors from around the world.
-Plus there are lots of fun things to do in Fernie in the winter as well as plenty of places to stay in Fernie if you choose to stay the night.
+Plus, there are lots of fun things to do in Fernie in the winter as well as plenty of places to stay in Fernie if you choose to stay the night.